mdang/ga-lessons/http/README.md

  - Example: Nerdiest joke I know...
   * The barman says: “We don’t serve faster-than-light particles here.”
 A tachyon enters a bar.

+### Why are protocols important?

+- Example of needing plans for building a house
+- Depending on who it is, you might get:
+ * Give you a text message
+ * Write up a 20 page document with blueprints
+ * Give you a drawing of a house

 ## CLASS EXERCISE - 20min
 IP (Meet Ivan Pakkitz)